 I confess, I go to the Waterbar for their lobster roll, fried pickles, and fabulous martinis, but they also have a fantastic oyster bar.
 You can not find a better view of the Bay Bridge (they’re located right on the Embarcadero), they’ve got a great terrace for outdoor dining as well, but I love to sit at the zinc bar and fill up on delicious oysters, especially during happy hour (more on those later).

 Swan Oyster Depot

 People either love or hate the Swan Oyster Depot.
-The most common description about the counter in the 100+ year old fish market is “no-frills.”
+The most common description of the counter in the 100+-year-old fish market is “no-frills.”
 Personally, with the quality of oysters they serve, I don’t care about the frills!
 I will say, given the size of the counter, it is extremely tough to get into, but so worth it.
 Go early to the Nob Hill location (1517 Polk St) and make friends, the service is great (all family) and please note it is CASH only!

 Anchor and Hope